spapas/arduino-projects/shift_register_potentiometer/README.md

 ======================================================

 Light leds using a 74HC595 SIPO shift register - use a with a variable resistor to define the delay.
+Also, leds fade over time using PWM + pin 13 of 74HC595.

 Components
 ----------